 But we have to act powerfully and quickly.

-All of us doing our part at home and in our communities, and demanding change from our government officials.
+This means all of us doing our part at home and in our communities, and also demanding change from our government officials.

 There is no magic bullet to stop our rapidly changing climate.
 No solar plants, wind turbines, electric cars, or organic farms alone will do the trick.
 The only effective means of preventing climate breakdown is to also leave fossil fuels in the ground and reduce the amazing amount of energy we waste.